Riccardo Colacito

 The research of Andreas Stathopoulos focuses on asset pricing and international finance, with an emphasis on exchange rate determination, international risk sharing and portfolio choice.

-His research has been published in the Journal of Financial Economics and the Review of Financial Studies.
+His research has been published in the American Economic Review, the Journal of Financial Economics and the Review of Financial Studies.

 Dr. Stathopoulos teaches courses in investments, financial markets and macroeconomics.